ZachBeta/slopcore_yaj_rpg/DEVELOPER.md

     # Test with edge cases (empty sections, maximum cards, etc.)
 ```

-## Contributing
+## Contribution Guidelines

-When contributing extensions:
+When contributing to the ASCII game board renderer:

-1. Maintain the existing code style
+1. Follow the existing code style and conventions
-2. Document your functions with docstrings
+2. Document all new functions and parameters
-3. Keep the ASCII art consistent in style
+3. Test your changes with different terminal sizes and configurations
-4. Test your changes in different terminal environments
+4. Update the README and DEVELOPER.md when adding new features
-5. Consider backward compatibility with existing integrations
+5. Ensure backward compatibility when modifying existing features